Actionable Book Summary: Everything is Fucked by Mark Manson

 Lesson #6: Love People Without Expecting Anything in Return

 Our desire for more material possessions and more wealth makes us believe that if we do A, we should undoubtedly get B. If we work more, we should get more money.
 If we buy our wife a burrito, we should definitely expect something else in return.
 But this way of thinking leaves us constantly expecting something in return for our actions.
-Makes us feel bad and disappointed when we don’t get what is rightfully ours – or at least we think it is.
+It makes us feel bad and disappointed when we don’t get what is rightfully ours – or at least we think is right for us.

-Instead of relying on some imagined vision of hope, instead of constantly expecting more things from others, you might be better if you lower your standards.
-If you don’t expect anything in return for your actions.
+Instead of relying on some imagined vision of hope, instead of constantly expecting more things from others, you might be better if you lower your standards – don’t expect anything in return for your actions.